davy/benchmark-bigo/README.md

 report = Benchmark.bigo do |x|

   # increments is the total number of data points to collect
-  # logscale indicates that the incrementor generates sizes
+  # logscale indicates that the incrementer generates sizes
   # that increase logarithmically instead of linearly
   x.config increments: 6,
            logscale: true